videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/api/sdk-reference/parameters/advance-parameters/branding.md

 - type: `Boolean`

-- It it is `true`, powered by [videosdk.live](https://www.videosdk.live) will be shown below the branch name else it eill be hidden.
+- If it is `true`, powered by [videosdk.live](https://www.videosdk.live) will be shown below the branch name else it eill be hidden.

 ```js
 meeting.init({